This page provides updates on recent changes to operational policies at the WSIB, policy clarifications, and our policy agenda.

 For more information on the independent scientific review and/or information on medical cannabis treatment for work-related injuries and illnesses, please visit the WSIB’s medical cannabis webpage.

-Below is the policy that was in place and effective prior to February 8, 2022:
+Policy that was in place and effective prior to February 8, 2022:

-Below is a comparison document of the revised and prior version:
+Comparison document of the revised and prior version:

 - *